fls18/scheduler/README.md

 Input/Output & Execution:
 - The program is written entirely in Python, so you can run it immediately after downloading the source code.
 - Make sure to also download the todos.json file and place it in the same folder as the source code for proper functionality.

+Note: If you download the scheduler.exe file, there's no need to download the todos.json file separately.

 ## 사용법 예시